After your operation

 You will be in the intensive care unit (ICU) or high dependency unit (HDU) for the first 24–48 hours.
 This is so that the nurses can monitor you closely.

 For the first few hours after surgery you won’t be able to eat or drink anything.
-You may be able to have a few sips of water a few hours afterwards.
-You will slowly start to drink and eat normally again, starting with clear fluids such as water and squashes.
-You can then try other drinks, including fruit juice, tea, coffee and milk.
-Next you can try softer foods, which you should chew well.
-Once you are managing this, you can slowly have more normal food.
-Ask your doctor or nurse about when you can start eating.
+You will slowly start to drink and eat normally again, starting with drinks and then softer foods.
+Once you can manage this, you can slowly have more normal food.

 Going to the toilet

-If you have had a catheter put in it will be taken out once you can get out of bed to use the toilet.
-If you have an epidural for pain relief the catheter will be removed after the epidural has been taken out.
+A thin tube called a catheter will be put in to drain your urine until you can get out of bed to use the toilet.
+Once you can do this, the catheter will be taken out.

 Your bowels won’t start working normally for a few days.
-When they do you may have runny poo (diarrhoea), or constipation (problems emptying your bowels).
+When they do you may have runny poo (diarrhoea), or constipation (when you find it harder to poo).
 But this should settle down.
-Constipation can be caused by the pain relief medicine.
+Constipation can also be caused by painkillers called opioids.

-Your poo may also be pale, oily and smell horrible.
+Your poo may also be pale, oily, smell horrible, and be hard to flush.
 This happens because the pancreas can’t produce enough enzymes to digest the fat in your food.
-You should be given pancreatic enzyme replacement therapy to help with this.
+You should be given pancreatic enzymes to help with this.

-Your stitches or staples will be removed about 10–14 days after your operation.
-If you have left hospital, this will be done at your GP surgery or by a district nurse.
-The area around your wound may be sore for a few weeks.
-You can take painkillers for this.
+You will have stitches or surgical staples closing the wound.
+These will be removed about 10–14 days after your operation.
+This may be done at hospital or at your GP surgery.
+The area around your wound may be sore for a few weeks, and may feel numb – this is normal.

 There is a risk that your wound could become infected.
-If this happens, the wound may look swollen, red around the edges or may ooze a smelly, yellow liquid (pus).
-If you think it’s infected see your GP.
-They will help keep your wound clean and give you treatment if needed.
+If this happens, it may look swollen, red around the edges or may ooze a smelly, yellow liquid (pus).
+If you think it’s infected tell your GP.
+You should also let your specialist nurse know.